 What the Stock Market Tends to Do a Different Times of the Day

-Time-based patterns are based on a time of day, not price direction.
+Time-based patterns are based on the time of day, not price direction.
 A reversal could be a reversal of whatever trend direction was occurring up to that point, if there was a trend.

-Traders come rushing in and the price often sees a quick push either high or lower.
+Traders come rushing in and the price often sees a quick push either higher or lower.
 The price may bounce around for several minutes before picking a direction.

 If there isn’t a lot of movement in the first 15 minutes of the day, then it will probably be pretty quiet.
-Action could come up in later, but until it does, it will be quiet.
+Action could come in later, but until it does, it will be quiet (that may sound obvious, but it means don’t trade expecting action until there is action).

 There is often a big pullback or reversal around this time.